fedbiomed/fedbiomed/docs/user-guide/researcher/model-testing-during-federated-training.md

 title: Model Validation on the Nodes in Federated Training
 description: The validation part in FL plays an important role while evaluating model performance that is trained on different nodes with
              different datasets.
 Fed-BioMed provides a validation routine on the datasets that are randomly split at each round of training.
-keywords: validation in FL, Fed-BioMed model validation, validating model performance
+keywords: validation in FL, Fed-BioMed model validation, validating model performance, test_batch_size
 ---

 # Model Validation During Federated Training on the Nodes